5 Relative Abundance

 #> mccf1_metric best_threshold

-5.2.2 Step 2: Expected count
+5.2.2 Step 2: Count

 For the second step, we train a random forests model to estimate the expected count of individuals on eBird checklists where the species was detected or predicted to be detected by the encounter rate model.
 So, we’ll start by subsetting the data to just these checklists.
 In addition, we’ll remove any observations for which the observer reported that Wood Thrush was present, but didn’t report a count of the number of individuals (coded as a count of “X” in the eBird database, but converted to NA in our dataset).